jonathanglasmeyer/bachelor/thesis/src/Main.md

 A phonetic representation of a word is specified manually based on the knowledge of how written words *actually sound* when spoken.

-An excerpt from the dictionary `cmudict-en-us.dict` @cmuDict looks like this:
+An excerpt from the dictionary `cmudict-en-us.dict` @cmuDict looks like this (phonemes are given in Arpabet representation):

     ...
     abdollah AE B D AA L AH